Ankush0077/dual-memory-capacity-test/README.md

-# Assignment Submission: Dual-Store Memory Capacity Test
+# Dual-Store Memory Capacity Test

 ## 1. What I built and why
 I chose to build a **Dual-Store Memory Capacity Test**, an interactive cognitive psychology experiment designed to simultaneously evaluate a user's Working Memory (WM) and Long-Term Memory (LTM).